 Pupil premium reviews

-Ofsted will recommend that a school commissions a pupil premium review if they identify issues with the school’s provision for disadvantaged pupils.
-You can find more information in Ofsted’s school inspection handbook.
+Ofsted will recommend that a school commissions a pupil premium review if they identify concerns with the school’s provision for disadvantaged pupils.

 Other bodies may also recommend that you commission a pupil premium review, including:

 - your regional schools commissioner